Placing Green Bridges Optimally, with a Multivariate Analysis: Introduction

 \CongbpAcr{} with edge costs is also known as \prob{Steiner Forest}~\cite{Gassner10} and generalizes the well-known \NP-hard \prob{Steiner Tree} problem.
-Gassner~\cite{Gassner10} proved \prob{Steiner Forest} to be \NP-hard even if every so-called terminal net contains two vertices, if the graph is planar and has treewidth three, and if there are two differrent edge costs, each being upper-bounded linearly in the instance size.
+Gassner~\cite{Gassner10} proved \prob{Steiner Forest} to be \NP-hard even if every so-called terminal net contains two vertices, if the graph is planar and has treewidth three, and if there are two different edge costs, each being upper-bounded linearly in the instance size.
 It follows that \CongbpAcr{} is also \NP-hard in this case.
-Bateni~\etal~\cite{BateniHM11} proved that \prob{Steiner Forest} is polynomial-time solvable on treewidth-two graphs and admits approximation schemes on planar and bounded-treewidth graphs.
+Bateni~\etal~\cite{BateniHM11} proved that \prob{Steiner Forest} is polynomial-time solvable on graphs of treewidth two and admits approximation schemes on planar and bounded-treewidth graphs.

-From a modeling perspective, solutions are valid in which any habitat is scattered and a habitat's patch is far away from all the others; thus animals may need to take long walks through areas outside of their habitats.
-With our models we avoid solutions with this property.
+From a modeling perspective, solutions for \CongbpAcr{} may be highly scattered: Patches of the same species' habitat may be arbitrarily far away from another; thus, to reach another patch of their habitat, animals may need to take long walks through areas of their habitats when only using green bridges to cross streets.
+It is likely that species with scattered habitats will not make use of the green bridges.
+With our models we avoid such solutions.